Top 5 Most Common Sports Injuries

 - educate you on proper movement methods, shoe and gear requirements for your favored sports and overall nutrition for health and vigor

 Not too long ago, some sports injuries would end an athlete’s career and permanently bench the amateurs.
 However, with modern sports medicine and the availability of good physical therapy, those days belong in the past.
 Don’t let an injury ruin your fitness routine.
-Contact a physical therapist today.
+Contact a Innovative Physical Therapy today.

 Sprain: National Institute of Health: http://www.niams.nih.gov/health_info/sprains_strains/sprains_and_strains_ff.asp